-- Students research and locate suitable host organisations and approach the organisation to host them as a fellow/intern for the summer. - The student completes all application requirements stipulated by the host organisation and submits the application directly to the host organisation by a specified deadline.
-Many deadlines are in October and November, so make sure to check websites early! - The recruiting organisation determines whether to present the student with an Offer Letter. - If the student receives an Offer Letter from the host organisation and the host organisation does not provide funding, the student may complete and submit an IHRP fellowship application by February 9, 2024. - The IHRP will render its decision regarding the student's application.
+- Students research and locate suitable host organizations and approach the organization to host them as a fellow/intern for the summer. - The student completes all application requirements stipulated by the host organization and submits the application directly to the host organization by their specified deadline.
+(Many deadlines are in October and November, so make sure to check websites early!) - The recruiting organization determines whether to present the student with an Offer Letter. - If the student receives an Offer Letter from the host organization and the host organization does not provide funding (or a funding amount that would be lower than that which is offered by an IHRP fellowship grant), the student may complete and submit an IHRP fellowship application by February 14. - The IHRP will render its decision regarding the student's application.